pulzeultra/Playwright-Visual-Regression-Testing/README.md

 **Be careful when doing this.**

-Updating snapshots means that the new screenshot becomes the expected result.
+Updating the baseline screenshot means that the new screenshot becomes the expected result.
 An accidental visual change could therefore be accepted as the new baseline.

 ---